Next Start

 5/21/2021

-The history of the Yamaha Corporation dates to the late 1880s.
-The company is now a multinational corporation that produces many different products for a range of markets.
-The Yamaha Motor Co. was established in 1955, when it started producing motorcycles and marine products.
+Now, the company is a multinational corporation that produces many different products for a range of markets and was re-established as the Yamaha Motor Company in 1955, when it started producing motorcycles and marine products.

-Over the years, Yamaha has continued to produce iconic motorcycles and make a name for itself in the industry.
-Motorcycle Mechanics Institute (MMI) is proud to have developed a relationship with Yamaha that led to the formation of the YamaPro® program in 1987.
+Since then, Yamaha has continued to produce iconic motorcycles and make a name for itself in the industry.
+Motorcycle Mechanics Institute (MMI) is proud to have developed a relationship with Yamaha that led to the formation of the YamaPro® program in 1987, which helps its students develop brand-specific Yamaha motorcycle servicing skills!

-Keep reading to find out more about Yamaha motorcycle history as well as the details about the YamaPro specialized training offered at MMI campuses.
+Keep reading to find out about the key parts of Yamaha history, as well as what MMI’s YamaPro specialized training is all about.

 Early Days